nicehash/NiceHashMiner-Archived/README.md

 # NiceHashMiner
-NiceHash easy to use CPU&GPU Miner for Windows x64.
+NiceHash easy to use CPU&GPU Miner for Windows.

 Currently, miner is in beta testing.
 Only CPU mining supported for now.